ryan-mckenzie13/TechDegree-Project-1/README.md

                             print("The current highscore is {}".format(attempt))
                         else:
                             print("The current highscore is {}".format(high_score))
-#Trying to meet exceeds expectations with prompt to play again!
                     guessing_game=input("Would you like to play again?
 Yes/No:  ")
                     guessing_game=guessing_game.lower()
                     if guessing_game=='yes':